-This page explains in more detail how the crawler extracts content from your page every 24 hours, and how it ranks the results.
+This page explains in more detail how the crawler extracts content from your page, and how it ranks the results.

 Each crawl begins its journey at